-Exposure to ultraviolet (UV) light is one of the most common skin cancer causes, and it can lead to a deadly form of skin cancer known as melanoma.
+Exposure to ultraviolet light is one of the most common skin cancer causes, and it can lead to a deadly form of skin cancer, melanoma.

 Like other forms of cancer, skin cancer is caused by cells mutating and growing out of control, creating dangerous tumors instead of healthy skin cells.
 Many skin cancer sites begin as moles, though not all moles develop into cancer.

 Our genes control what happens within our cells.
-Genes that triggers cells to divide and grow are known as oncogenes, while those that control cell growth or cause cells to die at the right time are called tumor suppressor genes.
+Genes that trigger cells to divide and grow are known as oncogenes.
+Those that control cell growth or cause cells to die at the right time are called tumor suppressor genes.
 Factors in your lifestyle, environment, or personal health can either turn on oncogenes or turn off tumor suppressor genes.
-When this happens, healthy skin cells begin to mutate and turn into skin cancer.
+When that happens, healthy skin cells begin to mutate and turn into skin cancer.

 Ultraviolet light exposure causes skin cancer

-Exposure to ultraviolet (UV) light is one of the most common skin cancer causes, and it can cause a deadly form of skin cancer known as melanoma.
-UV rays damage the DNA in skin cells, triggering mutations and the growth of cancer cells.
+Exposure to ultraviolet (UV) light is one of the most common skin cancer causes, and it can cause a deadly form of skin cancer, melanoma.
+UV rays damage the DNA in skin cells, triggering mutations and growth of cancer cells.

 Tanning or burning are particularly dangerous, but any amount of unprotected sun exposure can cause skin cancer.
 Many times, the damage caused by exposure to ultraviolet light occurs years before cancer cells appear.
 Sunburns during childhood and adolescence can develop into skin cancer well into adulthood.

-Though people with light skin and red or blonde hair are at the highest risk for burning as a result of UV exposure, any color skin can be damaged by ultraviolet radiation and develop skin cancer.
-Even those with dark skin that never burns are at risk for skin cancer as a result of UV exposure.
+Though people with light skin and red or blonde hair are at the highest risk for burning from UV exposure, ultraviolet radiation can damage any color skin.
+Even those with dark skin that never burns are at risk for skin cancer from UV exposure.